Gentle Palm & Foot Sweat Treatment Guide

 Sweaty Palms Treatment Guide: 3 FDA-Approved Non-Surgical Technologies

 Palmar hyperhidrosis affects 5% of population.
-Three FDA-approved non-surgical options: iontophoresis, topical prescriptions, and painless Botox injection.
+Three FDA-approved non-surgical options: iontophoresis, topical prescriptions, and gentle Botox injection.

 ⚕️ Medical Disclaimer